Learn more about our Book with Confidence and Travel Updates.

 Arrive this morning in Gythion, with ties to the legendary Trojan War.
 From here, head inland on the Peloponnese Peninsula to Mystras, the last stronghold of the Byzantines.
 This stunning site atop Mount Taygetos was a Byzantine center of culture in the 14th and 15th centuries.
 Stroll the narrow lanes of the once-invincible fortress, viewing the stone-carved facades of the Cathedral of Agios Dimitrios, where Constantine XII was coronated, the Church of Agia Sophia, the sprawling Palace of the Despots, and the Monastery of Pantanassa, with its brilliant frescoes.

 Enjoy an afternoon at leisure to enjoy your ship’s amenities, perhaps swimming in the infinity pool or visiting the spa.
-Or, explore more of Greece with a tour set up by your onboard Concierge.
-Learn more about the day’s experience during today’s onboard lecture, before another evening of culinary delights.
+Learn more about your day’s experience during today’s onboard lecture, before another evening of culinary delights.

 The stunning preservations of Pylos